thomastech/Sparky/src/README.md

 board platform (development release Oct-28-2019 or higher).
 It might compile with a stable release version higher than 1.11.0.

 ### Project Files
 All required files are provided, including any special library dependencies.
+Install the files (do not change directory structure) in a project folder named PulseWelder.

 ### Source Code Formatting
 All .cpp and .h files have been formatted with the Uncrustify extension.
 The uncrustify.cfg file is included in the file package.